pietrobraione/sushi/README.md

 [GLPK-Java](http://glpk-java.sourceforge.net/).
 If your operating system is Debian or Ubuntu you can install the libglpk and libglpk-java packages.
 Under OSX there is a GLPK package under Macports, but no package for GLPK-Java.
 In the worst case you will need to install GLPK and GLPK-Java from the sources, in which case consider that both have many dependency on their own.
-Once done that you need to reconfigure the Eclipse SUSHI project so it uses the GLPK
+Once done that you need to reconfigure the Eclipse SUSHI project so it uses the GLPK you installed.
+Note that the SUSHI Eclipse project contains a glpk-java.jar library, but you do *not* want to use that.
+So right-click the SUSHI Eclipse project in the Eclipse package explorer, and select Build Path > Configure Build Path... from the contextual menu.
+Then select the Libraries tab, remove the reference to glpk-java.jar, and add a new reference to the glpk-java.jar you previously installed.
+Finally, click the triangle on the left of the added reference, select Native Library Location, click the Edit button and enter the location of the JNI libraries produced by GLPK-Java.

+## Install

+There is not a real install procedure.
+Double-click the sushi-jar.jardesc to produce a jar file sushi.jar.
+Do the same with the sushi-lib project, and emit a sushi-lib.jar file.
+The lib folder contains all the remaining dependencies.
+To setup a command line you need to put in the classpath sushi.jar, sushi-lib.jar and all the jarfiles in the lib folder with the exclusion of the EvoSuite jar (that is launched in a separate process).
+Now you can launch SUSHI as follows:

+    $ java sushi.Main

+This will print a help screen that lists a lot of options.
+The most important are: